Simo067m/02476_mlops_S25/reports/README.md

 Student s214592 was in charge of setting up the initial template and the model training.
 They also setup the train dockerfile, local logging and a few unit tests.
 Student s214634 was in charge of Wandb logging and model registry, hyperparameter sweeping and training updates.
 Student s214605 was in charge of cloud deployment and the GCP project including vm-integration and data storage.
-Student s214641 was in charge of API development and deployment of it, as well as load testing and unit testing of the API.
+Student s214641 was in charge of API development and deployment of it, as well as load testing and unit testing of the API and development and deployment of the Steamlit frontend.
 We have used ChatGPT to help debug our code and to generate some low-level logic code.